UnofficialJuliaMirror/EnvelopedArrays.jl-99a65da9-179d-5d95-b548-8439cef446b2/README.md

 EnvelopedArrays are immutable, but creating a new instance is quick.
 So, if you wanted to change the parent array in `x_env` (from above) from `a` to `a2` , you can just do `x_env = EnvelopedArray(0.0,a2)`.
 Doing it this way just creates a reference, there is no copying of the underlying array.

 ### Thanks

 Thanks to the helpful people on Julia Slack for answering my questions.
+Additional feedback or suggested improvements are welcome!